casa0016-group4/EarthMotion/README.md

 Scientific Exhibits: Suitable for science museums or exhibits, providing an engaging and informative display of real-time seismic data.

 Home Use: A scaled-down version can be created for home use, offering families a way to stay informed about global earthquake activities.

+Further Development:
+Physical Device:
+Redesign the internal structure of the enclosure to entails the incorporation of internal partitions and fixed slots to systematically organize and secure the wiring.
+This modification aims to enhance the durability and stability of the device.
+Replace the current chip to a Raspberry Pi chip to enable the device to record and analyze seismic data over extended periods to generate comprehensive data reports and trend analyse for research and educational purpose
+AR twin:
+Add a filter function for users to select their preferred specific time periods or location.
+Apply texture mapping of the Earth to the already existed black sphere that represented the Earth.
+Add noticing to users if earthquakes occured in forms of buzzer sounds, mobile texts and emails.